Germination - The process whereby growth emerges from a period of dormancy

-The second part of the flowering cycle starts about half way down their total expected flowering period, during this time the plants will not only grow more new pistils but the older pistils will slowly start changing appearance.
+The second part of the flowering cycle starts about halfway down their total expected flowering period, during this time the plants will not only grow more new pistils but the older pistils will slowly start changing appearance.

-At the base of every two pistils will grow a pod-shaped bract called "stipule" which will later act as a womb to grow a seed when pollinated by male pollen.
+At the base of every two pistils a pod-shaped bract will grow, called "stipule", which will later act as a womb to grow a seed when pollinated by male pollen.

 Change in leave color.